Underwood-Inc/idling.app__UI/README.md

 ### Playwright [***.spec.ts]

 Playwright tests are where anything else that can't be tested in unit, component, or integration tests are tested.
 These are end-to-end (e2e) tests.

 Playwright tests are scoped at the browser (including type) level.
-This project is configured to run all playwright tests (`***.spec.ts`) on major browser and mobile devices.
-Additionally, playwright tests are where accessibility analysis/assertions must be made via the utility method `checkA11y`.
+This project is configured to run all playwright tests (`***.spec.ts`) on major browser and mobile devices (chromium, firefox, webkit, mobile chrome, mobile safari, microsoft edge, & google chrome).
+Refer to the `playwright.config.ts` for more details.

+Playwright tests are where accessibility analysis/assertions must be made via the utility method `checkA11y`.

+To test a page that requires authentication, ensure you have the correct environment variables (refer to .env.local.example) and are using the testing utility method `testWithFakeAuth`.

 > While e2e tests can cover _everything_, you must still write unit, component, & integration tests separately due to the highly variable nature of web browsers.